 English 215

 Studies in Literature (3 Lec.)

 Prerequisite: English 102.
 The student will read, analyze and discuss selections in literature organized by genre, period or geographical region.
 Course titles and descriptions will be available each semester prior to registration.
+May be repeated for credit.

-English 216
+English 216 3 Cr.
 Studies in Literature (3 Lec.)
 Prerequisite: English 102.
 The student will read, analyze and discuss selections in literature organized by theme, interdisciplinary content, or major author.
 Course titles and descriptions will be available each semester prior to registration.
+May be repeated for credit.